dthe223/nsh/README.md

 # Details

 - If the 'ShowTokens' variable has the value 1, nsh prints a list of the tokens, if the syntax for the command is correct or not, before the ouput, if any.

-# Variable definition and substitution

-When nsh encounters a variable definition, such as `set variable "value"`, it stores the name and definition.
-Later, when it encounters '$variable', either as a token or within a string, nsh replaces '$variable' with its stored definition.
-It is valid to modify the definition of a variable by a later definition.